 How to Slow down progression of kidney damage:

-• control your blood pressure.
-Keeping your blood pressure within a healthy range may help slow the progression of kidney disease.
+• Control your blood pressure.
+Maintain your blood pressure within a healthy range may help slow the progression of kidney disease.

-• Drink at least 2-3 L of fluids daily and mostly water.
+• Ensure to drink at least 2-3 L of fluids daily (mostly water).
 This will change as kidney disease advances and people in stage 4/5 kidney disease may be placed on a fluid restriction.

-• Use caution when taking over-the-counter supplements and medicines especially NSAIDs like ibuprofen, Naprosyn, etc.
+• Be cautious when taking over-the-counter supplements and medicines especially NSAIDs like ibuprofen, Naprosyn, etc.

 Symptoms of stage 5 kidney disease (ESRD):